Top 6 Medical Reasons for a Disability Denial

 If you've been denied because Social Security thinks your impairments won't last for an entire year, make sure to document any ongoing treatment.
 Obtaining a note from your doctor stating that you'll be receiving treatment for a year or more can also let the SSA know how long your impairment is expected to last.

-2) Denial Due to Lack of Severity: Your Impairments Have a Minimal Impact on Your Abilities
+2) Your Impairments Have a Minimal Impact on Your Abilities

-Even if you've received at least a year of treatment for your condition, Social Security might find that your impairment is "non-severe."
-This type of denial means that, while the disability examiner reviewing your claim acknowledges your diagnosis and treatment, the examiner didn't find that your condition impacts your life in a significant way.
+Even if you've received at least a year of treatment for your condition, the SSA might find that your impairment is "non-severe."
+This type of denial means that—while the disability examiner reviewing your claim acknowledges your diagnosis and treatment—the examiner didn't find that your condition impacts your life in a significant way.
+Here's an example of how that might play out with two disability claimants who are both applying for benefits due to depression:

 It's very common to have both severe and non-severe impairments in your medical record.
-If you've been denied because Social Security doesn't think your impairments are severe enough, make sure that you're letting them know about all the ways that your impairments limit you.
-Just having a diagnosis isn't enough— Social Security needs to see how your life has changed as a result.
+If you've been denied because the SSA doesn't think your impairments are severe enough, make sure that you're letting them know about all the ways that your impairments limit you.
+Just having a diagnosis isn't enough—Social Security needs to see how your life has changed as a result.

 One of the most common reasons for a medical denial is when Social Security thinks that you don't have enough medical records.
 Social Security places a lot of importance on medical records because they provide insight into the nature of your impairments.